Driving in the Maasai Mara ecosytem, as here near Rekero Camp, requires confidence and nerve.

 A safari like this is tiring as well as stimulating and rewarding.
 Many people choose to spend time relaxing on Kenya's Indian Ocean coast, adding a beach break to their itinerary.

-You depart Nairobi's domestic Wilson Airport for a short, scenic flight over the central highlands to the small airport at Nanyuki.
+You depart Nairobi's domestic Wilson Airport for a short, scenic flight over the central highlands to the airstrip at Lewa Downs.
 Here you connect to a light plane charter flight for your exclusive use and fly north over spectacular landscapes to land at Sarara's bush airstrip.
 For the next three days you are based at this extraordinary bush camp, with stunning views in each direction, an infinity pool and the chance to interact with the local Samburu community at their "singing wells" as well as track the area's prolific wildlife by vehicle, on foot, or assisted with camels on a longer walk.

 On your last morning, you'll do a final early game drive, before flying back to Nairobi (around 1½hrs).
 At Wilson Airport, you can connect onto an afternoon flight to the coast.
-Alternatively, you could spend the rest of the day in Nairobi with a vehicle and driver/guide at your disposal.
+Alternatively, you could spend the rest of the day in Nairobi with a vehicle and driver-guide at your disposal.

 See Prices & details for the precise dates/prices for this trip - and all the fine print.